jcard0na/jcard0na.github.io/_posts/2016-03-22-kicad-3d-models-to-solidworks.md

    Zero all rotations, offsets.
 One all scaling.
 Confirm that footprint and 3D model are aligned in the 3d view.

+8. Export IDFv3 file format (File -> Export -> IDFv3...)

 ## On Freecad

-8. Open 'Load kicad board *.kicad_pcb'.
+9. Open 'Load kicad board with IDF *.emn'.
 If all goes well, you should see how the 3d view of your board starts to appear on the screen.
 All components for which you have generated a 3d model with step up should be populated.
 A step model is now generated that you can hand out to your mechanical engineer.